Spreadsheets are at the core of the sales quotation process at many companies. Big companies, industry leaders even.

 Relying on sales spreadsheets is a highly manual process.
 Version control is a real issue.
 Not only is it hard to keep on top of constant product and pricing updates, but you can easily end up offering incorrect product combinations.
 This leads to delays and frustration for the customer, not to mention costly manufacturing errors.

 By nature, a spreadsheet is designed to cope with sequential logic.
 This means that the order in which a product is configured or specified is determined by the spreadsheet, not by the needs and priorities of the customer.

 Why are so many companies still using sales spreadsheets?

 The reasoning typically goes something like this – it’s familiar, it’s easy to use…it’s inexpensive …it’s better to stick with what we know…and…no one from the outside could understand all the intricacies of our products.

 Familiarity and ease of use: Most people today, whether new recruits or experienced staff, have a good working knowledge of Excel.
 No argument there.
-But a good sales configuration tool should offer a user interface and dialogue that supports the sales rep and the customer in a far more intuitive way that a spreadsheet.
-By this I mean a solution that centres on customer needs, not product features and functions and how they are assembled in the factory.
+But a good sales configuration tool should offer a user interface and dialogue that supports the sales rep and the customer in a far more intuitive way than a spreadsheet.
+By this, I mean a solution that centers on customer needs, not product features and functions and how they are assembled in the factory.
 You shouldn’t settle for anything less – and you shouldn’t offer your customer anything less either.
 Getting new sales reps up to speed should be almost instantaneous, and rollouts to channel partners, much the same.